No. 15 Utah routs Oregon State 52-7

 THE TAKEAWAY

 Utah: It was Moss’ 14th 100-yard game, tying the Utah record also held by John White and Devontae Booker. ...
 Eddie Johnson had 3,219 rushing yards for the Utes.
-Moss is at 3,165. ...
+Moss is at 3,165. ... . ...
 Huntley has yet to throw an interception this season.
+He has a streak of 133 passes without a pick...
+Utah is one of just three teams that hasn’t thrown an interception this season.

 Oregon State: The Beavers were one of just three teams nationwide that hadn’t lost a fumble this season. ...
 The Beavers most lopsided loss to the Utes before Saturday came in 1992, when Utah won 42-9 in Salt Lake City.